SEI-SEA-1-25/dental-health-day/README.md

 `src` is shorthand for `source`, which means our resources need to be in that folder.
 Our data isn't a component, so it doesn't make sense to put it in there.
 That leaves us creating a folder in `src` called `data`!

 Since we haven't learned how to query an API in React yet, we're going to make a javascript file that we can then import and utilize!
-Let's make a `serviceDetails.js` in our `data` folder.
+Let's make a `serviceDetails.jsx` in our `data` folder.

 In order to mimic data that might be received from and API, we are going to create and export an array of objects for our services.
 Create a variable called `serviceDetails` that is an array.
-For each of our services listed in `App.js`, we're going to make an object that has the keys `id`, `name`, `price`, and `description`.
+For each of our services listed in `App.jsx`, we're going to make an object that has the keys `id`, `name`, `price`, and `description`.
 Feel free to take some time to create this yourself, or copy this data below!

 ```javascript
 const serviceDetails = [